 “Overview of circumstances of the offence

 I was driving home, after having a drink after work.
 I had rested / slept for a period of time before commencing my journey home as I was tired, the police stopped my vehicle as they saw me swerve my car, stopped & roadside breath test failed.
 Was taken to police station, processed & charged.
-It had been a particularly stressful day which started at 7 am, from an elderly patient, who was very distressed, as her toes were sticking together, no matter, what I tried to tell her on the phone she would not be paciified, I went on an early morning call prior to clinic as she was threatening to get her son from Birmingham to come and see her, also my mum who suffers from severe health [problems] had also called that morning, when I got to clinic.
+It had been a particularly stressful day which started at 7 am, from an elderly patient, who was very distressed, as her toes were sticking together, no matter, what I tried to tell her on the phone she would not be paciified, I went on an early morning call prior to clinic as she was threatening to get a relative to come and see her, also my mum who suffers from severe health [problems] had also called that morning, when I got to clinic.
 I have an early morning patient booked in which I did not no about which made me run late for the rest of the day.

 I am currently self-employed.

 I do not work for anyone